 Adler & Hearne | The short story

-Adler & Hearne’s music has flourished in the pineywoods of their Spring Hollow Organic Song Farm.
-In 2016, the duo celebrated 15 years of organic song farming (A.K.A. writing songs with roots in real life) with the October release of their fifth duo recording “Simpatico” -- a self-produced, double CD featuring 24 original songs; one disc Folk and one disc Spirit.
-A number of songs on the new bare-bones recording feature seasoning added with a light hand, from guest musical artists Lloyd Maines, Glenn Fukunaga and Pat Manske.
-And though released late in the year, the CD was named among the official FOLK DJ Top CDs of 2016.
+In 2016, Lynn and Lindy released their fifth duo recording on their indie label Spring Hollow Records.
+Entitled Simpatico, it is a self-produced, double CD featuring 24 original songs; one disc Folk and one disc songs of a Spiritual nature.
+A number of songs on the bare-bones recording feature seasoning added with a light hand, from guest musical artists Lloyd Maines, Glenn Fukunaga and Pat Manske.
+The CD was named among the official FOLK DJ Top CDs of 2016.

-Returning to Nashville (the city where they first met), Adler & Hearne made their debut studio recording “To The Heart” -- produced by Rick Clark, released in 2009, and in 2010 named among the Top 20 releases by the FOLK DJ community.
-In 2005, the couple released their debut duo CD in the form of a live, house-concert recording aptly named “Opposites Attract” -- produced and recorded by Sam Taylor.
+Returning to Nashville in 2009 (the city where they first met), Adler & Hearne made their debut studio recording To The Heart -- produced by Rick Clark, and featuring special guests Byron House, Rob Ickes, Michael Johnson, Andy Leftwich, Ken Lewis and Dave Pomeroy.
+In 2010, To The Heart was named among the Top 20 releases by the FOLK DJ community.
+In 2005, the couple released their debut duo CD in the form of a live, house-concert recording aptly named Opposites Attract -- produced and recorded by Sam Taylor.

 For a bit of trivia on the two veteran musicians -- Lynn co-wrote the theme song for the hit PBS children's TV series Wishbone.
 Her diverse writing background brings added experience to the duo's songwriting workshops.
 Lindy sang in the famed Texas Boys Choir as a child, made five USO Tours between '75-'81 with The Lindy Hearne Band, and for several years he and his band Lindy Hearne & A Touch of Country were Roy Clark's backup group performing with Roy from Las Vegas to Hee Haw to Carnegie Hall.